Hacking Back the AI-Hacker: Prompt Injection as a Defense Against LLM-driven Cyberattacks: Preliminaries

 To formalize this, we follow Xu~\etal~\cite{autoattacker} by defining the task of a \cyberagent{} as a tuple $(\advobj, \envo)$.
 Here, $\advobj$ denotes the adversarial objective (e.g., unauthorized access), and $\envo$ represents the operational environment, encompassing systems, networks, and intermediary nodes such as routers and firewalls.
+Any \cyberagent{} operates in an iterative loop, following these three steps: